-To contest a parking citation, an appeal must be submitted to the Traffic Appeals Committee within ten days of the citation issue date via the website, harding. the permitstore. com.
+To contest a parking citation, an appeal must be submitted to the Traffic Appeals Committee within ten days of the citation issue date via the website, harding, the permitstore. com.
 The Appeals Committee is composed of Harding faculty and staff members who review each appeal and decide based on the information contained in the appeal and information from the ticket itself.
-When there is a question about an appeal, members of the committee may consult with the parking services manager to find a resolution.
-The decision of the Traffic Appeals Committee is final.
+When there is a question about an appeal, On the grass or sidewalks members of the committee may